slaw469/Commitly/extension/test-setup.md

 ### 5. Development Tips

+- **Service Worker Issues**: Manifest V3 service workers can become inactive.
+If you get timeout errors, activate the service worker via chrome://extensions/
 - Reload extension after code changes: chrome://extensions/ → reload button
 - Use Chrome DevTools for extension debugging
 - Background script console: chrome://extensions/ → "service worker" link
 - Content script debugging: regular page console
+- If service worker is "Inactive", click it to wake it up before testing

+### 6. Common Solutions

+**If extension seems unresponsive:**
+1. Go to `chrome://extensions/`
+2. Find AI Time Doubler extension
+3. Click "service worker" link (it may show as "Inactive")
+4. If inactive, click to activate it
+5. Try your action again immediately

+**If still having issues:**
+1. Remove and reload the extension
+2. Clear browser cache
+3. Check for any console errors
+4. Ensure all required files are present

 ---